 - Place the filling inside the prepared pie plate, including any juices, and then form the lattice over the top of the filling by laying out five strips over the pie and then weaving the rest of the strips crosswise through them.
 It doesn't have to be perfect-- do your best and it will look great anyway.
 If you can't be bothered, skip the lattice and cover the pie with the rolled dough, then cut decorative vents in it to let it steam.

 - Place the pie plate on a cookie sheet to catch any juices that may drip during baking, then place in the hot oven.
-Bake 60 minutes or until the top is golden-brown- to ensure a better color, brush on a mix of 1 tsp nondairy milk and 1 tsp oil on the top crust before placing into the oven.
+Bake 60 minutes or until the top is golden-brown- to ensure a better color, brush on a mix of 1 teaspoon nondairy milk and 1 teaspoon oil on the top crust before placing into the oven.

 - Once the pie comes out of the oven, place it on a rack and let it cool thoroughly before cutting.
 This can take 4-5 hours.
 You can slice your pie while it's still a little warm, but that could mean some of the juices may not have thickened yet and could run.